 What size violin do I or my child need? is a really common question I get asked with visitors to the shop.
-Its fairly straight forward to answer, with some caveats.
+It’s fairly straight forward to answer, with some caveats.
 I just ask the child to put the violin under their chin and hold the scroll (the other end of their violin) with their left hand.
 Their fingertips should be able to wrap around and just touch the peg box.
 If the shoulder capsule is relaxed and the elbow has a slight bend then that size is fine to play.

 As a general guide the following measurements and age ranges work pretty well.
 Arm length is from the bony bit (clavicle) on the shoulder to the longest fingertip.
+Its generally not reliable enough to buy a mailorder/online instrument though, at the very least expect to custom fit another chin rest and shoulder pad (a teacher or store can advise) assuming the rest of the violin is OK (Avoid the VSOs : Violin shaped object at all costs) .

 Images from Julia’s Violinspriation Online Academy violin size guide (with permission) .
 See her complete guide to sizing with a video here